‘Get yourself home’: Thousands of Americans stranded abroad as money, patience run out

 Malsberger and 15 others on the trip began contacting their elected representatives and U.S. officials.
 By Thursday, all they had received from the State Department was a generic response saying that “while the U.S. government has successfully evacuated hundreds of our citizens in previous crises, these flights do not reflect our standard practice and should not be relied upon” now.

 The scuba divers each agreed to pay $1,000 to help hire a charter plane home.
 But the Honduran government refused to provide the plane a landing permit, Malsberger said.
-And when the group couldn’t get anyone from the U.S. government to pressure the Hondurans, the flight fell through.
+And when the group could not get anyone from the U.S. government to pressure the Hondurans, the flight fell through.

 The standoff has shredded the 33-year-old’s nerves.
 Would her elderly parents be okay without her back in Boston, she wondered.
 Would the resort staff keep supplying them with food?
 And what would happen when her anti-malarials and anti-anxiety medication suddenly ran out?